afatehpuria787/MLDS-CTA-Project/README.md

 # Project Structure
 ```
 MLDS-CTA-Project/
+├── assets/ # Gifs used in the README are stored here
 │
 ├── src/
 │   ├── extract_data.py        # Polls CTA API & stores positions into SQLite